kyma-project/website/content/community/governance/docs/governance.md

 title: Kyma working model
 ---

-## Overview

-This document defines the ownership policy and the decision-making process within the [Kyma](../../../) organization.

 ## Scope

 All repositories in the Kyma organization must follow the official guidelines, contributing rules, and the governance process to assure quality and consistency.